-Everywhere you look there are articles and stories about introverts and extroverts, but did you know that if you look into each personality aspect, there are different types within?
-I’m an introvert and the topic of introversion has always interested me, resulting in the reading of countless articles and studies in this area.
+If you look into each personality aspect, there are different types within.
+I’m an introvert and the topic of introversion has always interested me, so I have read countless articles and studies in this area.

-1. Social Introversion
+1. Social Introvert

-2. Thinking Introversion
+2. Thinking Introvert

 Cheek claims thinking introverts are “capable of getting lost in an internal fantasy world.
 But it’s not in a neurotic way; it’s in an imaginative and creative way.“

-3. Anxious Introversion
+3. Anxious Introvert

 A self-explanatory title for this introvert: an individual who gets anxious in social situations.
-The anxious introvert might not stay away from the party because they enjoy solitude, but because they experience a high state of anxiety, self-consciousness and/or awkwardness when in, or even thinking about, social situations.
+The anxious introvert might not stay away from the party because they enjoy solitude.
+The reason is that they experience a high state of anxiety, self-consciousness, and/or awkwardness when in, or even thinking about, social situations.

-4. Restrained Introversion
+4. Restrained Introvert